Harold Ramis: Film career

 Ramis also occasionally acted in supporting roles in acclaimed films that he did not write or direct, such as James L. Brooks's Academy Award-winning As Good as It Gets (1997) and Judd Apatow's hit comedy Knocked Up (2007).

 In 2004, Ramis turned down the opportunity to direct the Bernie Mac-Ashton Kutcher film Guess Who, then under the working title "The Dinner Party", because he considered it poorly written.
 That same year, he began filming the low-budget The Ice Harvest, "his first attempt to make a comic film noir."
 Ramis spent six weeks trying to get the film greenlit because he had difficulty reaching an agreement about stars John Cusack's and Billy Bob Thornton's salaries.
 The film received mixed reviews.
 In 2004, Ramis's typical directing fee was $5 million.

 In an interview in the documentary American Storytellers, Ramis said he hoped to make a film about Emma Goldman (even pitching Disney with the idea of having Bette Midler star) but that none of the film studios were interested and that it would have been difficult to raise the funding.

-Ramis said in 2009 that he planned to make a third Ghostbusters film for release either in mid-2011 or for Christmas 2012.
+Despite some hesitation about making sequels, Ramis consistently said that he was open to making a third Ghostbusters film, as long as the script was strong enough to honor the franchise.
+In 2009, he said that a third film was set for release either in mid-2011 or for Christmas 2012.
 A reboot to the franchise, also called Ghostbusters, was eventually made and released in 2016, directed and co-written by Paul Feig.
 In this film, a bronze bust of Ramis can be seen when Erin Gilbert leaves her office at Columbia University.
 Later, the second sequel to the original film, Ghostbusters: Afterlife, was released in 2021 and posthumously dedicated to him.

 Personal life

 Ramis was married twice and had four children.
-On July 2, 1967, he married San Francisco artist Anne Plotkin, with whom he had a daughter, Violet Ramis Stiel.
-Actor and Ghostbusters co-star Bill Murray is Violet's godfather.
+On July 2, 1967, he married San Francisco artist Anne Plotkin, with whom he had a daughter.
+Actor and Ghostbusters co-star Bill Murray is her godfather.
 Ramis and Plotkin separated in 1984 and later divorced.

-Ramis's daughter Mollie Israel (known professionally as Mollie Heckerling) was born in 1985 to him and director Amy Heckerling, while Heckerling was married to actor-director Neal Israel.
+Ramis's second daughter was born in 1985 to him and director Amy Heckerling, while Heckerling was married to actor-director Neal Israel.

 In 1989, Ramis married Erica Mann, daughter of director Daniel Mann and actress Mary Kathleen Williams.
-Together they had two sons, Julian Arthur and Daniel Hayes in 1990 and 1994.
+Together they had two sons.

-Although Ramis maintained humanist beliefs, Erica's Buddhist upbringing greatly influenced his philosophies for the rest of his life, and he became friends with the Dalai Lama.
+Ramis was culturally Jewish—at times identifying with Humanistic Judaism—and had a strong spiritual connection to Buddhism.
+Erica's Buddhist upbringing greatly influenced his philosophies, and he carried a pocket-sized primer on Buddhism and spent time with the Dalai Lama.

 Ramis was a Chicago Cubs fan, and when he moved back from Los Angeles to Chicago in the late 1990s, he would attend games at Wrigley Field, sometimes taking part of the seventh-inning stretch of "Take Me Out to the Ball Game".
 His pastimes included fencing, ritual drumming, acoustic guitar, and making hats from felted fleece; additionally, he taught himself to ski by watching skiers on television.